On This Page[Hide][Show]

 Nick Ortiz is an experienced MetLife long-term disability attorney who has helped hundreds of claimants recover benefits from MetLife and other major disability insurance companies.
 He and the skilled legal team at the Ortiz Law Firm will guide you through the long-term disability appeal process and work diligently to build up the medical evidence supporting your claim to improve your chances of winning it.

-We offer a free case review to those denied long-term disability benefits.
-During your free consultation, an attorney, Nick Ortiz, will review your MetLife denial letter, evaluate the policy terms and definitions used to deny your claim, and offer advice on proceeding with your MetLife disability appeal.
+We offer a free case review to those who have been denied long-term disability benefits.
+During your free case evaluation, an attorney, Nick Ortiz, will review your MetLife denial letter, evaluate the policy terms and definitions used to deny your claim, and offer advice on how to proceed with your MetLife disability appeal.

-There are absolutely no upfront costs.
+There is absolutely no upfront cost.
 You only pay an attorney’s fee if we successfully recover your disability benefits.
-If your MetLife long-term disability claim has been wrongfully denied or terminated, call our office at (888) 321-8131 to schedule your free review with a MetLife disability attorney today.
+If your MetLife long-term disability claim has been wrongly denied or terminated, call us at (888) 321-8131 or click the button below to schedule a free case review with a MetLife disability attorney today.

-What are common reasons for MetLife disability denials?
+What are the most common reasons for MetLife disability denials?

-Common reasons for MetLife disability denials include lack of sufficient medical evidence, failure to meet the policy’s definition of disability, not following the prescribed treatment, or missing deadlines for submitting required documentation.
+Common reasons for MetLife disability denials include lack of sufficient medical evidence, failure to meet the policy’s definition of disability, failure to follow prescribed treatment, or failure to meet deadlines for submitting required documentation.

-How can I appeal a MetLife disability denial?
+How do I appeal a MetLife disability denial?

 To appeal a MetLife disability denial, you must gather any additional medical records or supporting documentation, follow the outlined appeal process, and submit your appeal within the specified timeframe.
-Presenting a strong case with new evidence to support your claim is crucial.
+It is important to present a strong case with new evidence to support your claim.

-Can I improve my chances of a successful appeal?
+Can I increase my chances of a successful appeal?

-To increase your chances of a successful MetLife disability appeal, make sure to provide thorough and relevant medical evidence, follow all deadlines, and consider seeking assistance from a legal professional specializing in disability claims.
+To increase your chances of a successful MetLife disability appeal, be sure to provide thorough and relevant medical evidence, meet all deadlines, and consider hiring a legal professional who specializes in disability claims.

 How long does the MetLife disability appeal process take?

-Typically, MetLife will give you 180 days to appeal a denial.
+Generally, MetLife will give you 180 days to appeal a denial.
 However, the MetLife disability appeal review process can vary in length depending on the complexity of the case and the amount of additional information provided.
-Generally, it can take several months to receive a decision on your appeal.
+It may take several months to receive a decision on your appeal.

 Should I hire an attorney for my MetLife disability appeal?

 While not required, hiring an attorney experienced in disability appeals can significantly increase your chances of a successful outcome.
-An attorney can help navigate the complex appeals process, gather necessary evidence, and present a compelling case on your behalf.
-And most lawyers only get paid if there is a recovery.
-At Ortiz Law Firm, we never charge a fee unless your case results in compensation.
+An attorney can help you navigate the complex appeals process, gather the necessary evidence, and present a compelling case on your behalf.
+And most attorneys only get paid if there is a recovery.
+At the Ortiz Law Firm, we never charge a fee unless your case results in compensation.